bestwebsoft/twitter-wordpress-plugin/readme.txt

 * Ability to install Twitter icon with a link to the account page, including adjustment functionality settings via WordPress admin panel are added.

 == Upgrade Notice ==

+= V2.33 =
+Screenshots are updated.
+BWS plugins section is updated.
+We updated all functionality for wordpress 3.8.1.

+= V2.32 =
+BWS plugins section is updated.
+We updated all functionality for wordpress 3.8.

+= V2.31 =
+Bug related with displaying "Follow Me" button is fixed.

+= V2.30 =
+Add checking installed wordpress version.
+We updated all functionality for wordpress 3.7.1.
+Activation of radio button or checkbox by clicking on its label.
+Screenshots are updated.

 = V2.29 =
 We fixed the bug of displaying button when post title has special characters.